-- 1.1 Introduction : Important terminologies used and their meaning anti metabolities, Introduction : Important terminologies used and their meaning anti metabolities, - 1.2 virus, bacteria, Mutation and HemotherapyAn elementary treatment of the mechanism of action of drugs and metabolism or - 1.3 biotransformation of drugs. - 1.4 Absorption of Drugs: routes of administration.

-Causes of some common diseases and their prevention and treatment by drugs Malaria, Filariasis, diphtheria, Whooping cough, influence of measles, mumps, common cold, tuberculosis, Cholera, typhoid, dysentery, Jaundice, epilepsy and

-1.5 leprosy.
-Minerals biological role of salts of Na, K and Ca, trace elements, Cu, Zn and I - deficiency and sources.
+- 1.1 Introduction : Important terminologies used and their meaning anti metabolities, virus, bacteria, Mutation and Hemotherapy - 1.2 An elementary treatment of the mechanism of action of drugs and metabolism or biotransformation of drugs. - 1.3 Absorption of Drugs: routes of administration. - 1.4 Causes of some common diseases and their prevention and treatment by drugs Malaria, Filariasis, diphtheria, Whooping cough, influence of measles, mumps, common cold, tuberculosis, Cholera, typhoid, dysentery, Jaundice, epilepsy and leprosy. - 1.5 Minerals biological role of salts of Na, K and Ca, trace elements, Cu, Zn and I deficiency and sources.

-- 2.1 Antibiotics : Definition structure , properties, SAR and therapeutic uses chloramphenical, penicillin, streptomycin and erthyromycin, Semi synthetic production of penicillin assay of chloramphenicol and penicillin. - 2.2 Sulphonamides: Mechanism of action of sulpha drugs preparation and uses of Sulphanilamide, Sulphadiazine, Sulphapyridine and prontosil. - 2.3 Anti cancer and anti neoplastic drugs: tumer types causes of cancer spread of cancer treatement structure and uses of anti -neoplastic drugs Chloramphenical, methotrexate and vinca alkaloids. - Hypoglycemic drugs: Diabetes types control of diabetes hypo glycemic drugs insulin and sulphonyl urea. - 2.5 Epilepsy: Types Structure, uses and adverse effects of drugs phenobarbitone, hydantoin and diazepam.
+- 2.1 Antibiotics : Definition structure , properties, SAR and therapeutic uses chloramphenical, penicillin, streptomycin and erthyromycin, Semi synthetic production of penicillin assay of chloramphenicol and penicillin. - 2.2 Sulphonamides: Mechanism of action of sulpha drugs preparation and uses of Sulphanilamide, Sulphadiazine, Sulphapyridine and prontosil. - 2.3 Anti cancer and anti neoplastic drugs: tumer types causes of cancer spread of cancer treatement structure and uses of anti -neoplastic drugs Chloramphenical, methotrexate and vinca alkaloids. - 2.4 Hypoglycemic drugs: Diabetes types control of diabetes hypo glycemic drugs insulin and sulphonyl urea. - 2.5 Epilepsy: Types Structure, uses and adverse effects of drugs phenobarbitone, hydantoin and diazepam.